-This page will be updated regularly.
+This page was updated Nov.
+18, 2020, and will continue to be updated regularly.
 Please check back often for the most current information or Ask Us.

 We are set up at the Central Library Branch to quarantine returned materials with minimal handling by staff.
 We are working on plans that will allow us to safely retrieve and transport materials from other locations.
 We will open return locations as those plans are implemented.

 You can return items to the outdoor returns at the Central Library.
-Because we’re quarantining all incoming materials, your items will still be checked out to you for at least three days after you return them.
+Because we’re quarantining all incoming materials, your items will still be checked out to you for at least 24 hours after you return them.
 And remember, there are no overdue fines!

 Yes!
 The library has Curbside Holds Pickup Service at the Central Library.
 Holds from Barkley, Fairhaven, and Central branches are available at the Central Library location, 210 Central Ave.

 According to the Center for Disease Control, after 24 hours infectious agents including COVID-19 would not remain on paper materials (Library Journal: IMLS, CDC: On Staff Safety, Handling Paper In COVID-19 Pandemic).
 Other guidance from the Northeast Document Conservation Center addresses a variety of materials.
-We are quarantining all returned library materials for at least three full days.
+We are quarantining all returned library materials for at least 24 hours.

-No. All library materials have been quarantined for at least three full days between users.
+No. All library materials have been quarantined for at least 24 hours between users.
 Items have been carefully handled by staff to minimize risk of contamination.
-After materials are returned, they are being quarantined for three full days to allow potential contaminants to expire.
+After materials are returned, they are being quarantined for 24 hours to allow potential contaminants to expire.
 Bleach, cleaning solutions and moisture may cause damage to library materials.

 While our facilities are closed to the public, we are answering telephones, responding to emails/email forms, and processing online library card applications.
 These services will be available Monday to Saturday from 10 am to 6 pm.